zmobcena/gdparcm-interactiveloadingscreen/README.md

 # Interactive Loading Screen

-This project features an interactive Helldivers mini-game while assets are loading in the background.
+This project features an interactive Warhammer 40k mini-game while assets are loading in the background.

 # Controls

-WASD or Arrow Keys
-SpaceBar
+Mouse left click